kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 To submit a job run `sbatch your_job_script.sh`

 Once you submit a job, you can check its status with `squeue | grep user_name`.
 If all processors are in use, your job will wait until resources are available; `TIME 0:00` means your job has not started.
+No message means your job has ended.

 ![squeue example](assets/command_line/squeue.png)